bbalet/jorani/docs/install/README.md

 Jorani uses rewriting techniques, so you must install the rewriting module prior using Jorani http://www.iis.net/downloads/microsoft/url-rewrite

+Jorani uses icons contained in a woff2 font file, so you must make sure that the following MIME types are configured on IIS: `.woff    application/font-woff` and `.woff2    application/font-woff2`.

 For your convinience, a sample IIS7 configuration file is provided in this folder <code>/docs/install/iis7/web.config</code>.
 You need to copy this file at the root of your Jorani installation and to adapt it to your needs.

 ## HHVM